loganhartford/portfolio-site/_books/2024-01-04-learn-like-a-pro.md

 description: Science based tools to become better at anything.
 ---

+{% capture list_items %}
+How to Focus Intently and Beat Procrastination
+How to Overcome Being Stuck
+How to Learn Anything Deeply
+How to Maximize Working Memory--and Take Better Notes How to Memorize
+How to Gain Intuition and Think Fast
+How to Exert Self-Discipline Even When You Don't Have Any How to Motivate Yourself
+How to Read Effectively
+How to Win Big on Tests
+{% endcapture %}
+{% include elements/list.html title="Table of Contents" type="toc" %}

 ## How to Focus Intently and Beat Procrastination

 #### The Pomodoro Technique